Sign by Morgann Hall on Etsy

 - She’s crazy about him, he’s mad about her, please take a seat anywhere you prefer (free printable here)

 Or how about: “Love is sweet… pick any seat!”
 That’s what we’ve chosen for our FREE chalkboard printable, which you can download right here.
-Just pop it in a frame and you’re set!
+Just print it yourself or via an on-demand print service like PSPrint, pop it in a frame and you’re set!